 - You don’t need a professional to decide which muscle groups need attention

 - You can’t afford to see your therapist weekly

 - You want to choose your own techniques, programs, and massage intensity

-- You prefer convenient massages in the privacy of your home, according to your schedule
+- You prefer convenient regular massages in the privacy of your home, according to your schedule

 - You want techniques that a therapist can’t offer, such as zero gravity or heat therapy

 - You want to enjoy your own playlist during the massages